nomad-coe/nomad/docs/plugins/schemas.md

 To add a `normalize` function, your section has to inherit from `ArchiveSection` which provides the base for this functionality.
 Now you can overwrite the `normalize` function and add you own behavior.
 Make sure to call the `super` implementation properly to support schemas with multiple inheritance.
+In order to control the order by which the normalizations are executed, one can define `normalizer_level` which is set to 0 by default.
+The normalize functions are always called for any sub section before the parent section.
+However, the order for any sections on the same level will be from low values of `normalizer_level` to high.

 If we parse an archive like this: